 Luxembourgish and expat families occupy this district that still retains some beautiful old houses.
 Part of the north-west of Luxembourg City, it borders Glacis and the Grand Duchess Charlotte Bridge (Red Bridge), which connects Limpertsberg to the district of Kirchberg.
-The quarter has some 11,067 inhabitants, yet retains a leafy residential feel.
+The quarter has some 11,195 inhabitants (as at 31 December 2021), yet retains a leafy residential feel.

 A little background ...